build-trust/ockam/implementations/rust/ockam/ockam_vault_aws/README.md

 Ockam is a library for building devices that communicate securely, privately and trustfully with cloud services and other devices.

-Software implementation of Vault traits.
+AWS implementation of the ockam_vault::Kms trait

 ## Usage